 The author of Sherlock Holmes was a multi-genre author

 Having written more than 20 novels and over 150 short stories, Sir Arthur Conan Doyle didn’t stick to one or even just two genres.
-In addition to his well-known Sherlock Holmes mystery novels, he also wrote historical fiction, verse, horror, fantasy, plays, nonfiction including but not limited to memoirs and critical essays, and more.
+In addition to his well-known Sherlock Holmes mystery novels, he also wrote historical fiction, verse, horror, fantasy, plays, nonfiction including memoirs and critical essays, and more.

 Although Sir Arthur Conan Doyle lived in a different time, when renaissance men were admired and few people insisted that everyone had just one calling in life, his love for the written word in various formats is still relevant today.